alisw/alibuild/docs/troubleshooting.markdown

   Dropbox or alikes which allow to share files by providing a link to them, rather than by attachment.

-### What are the system prerequisites of alibuild?
+### What are the system prerequisites of bits?

-In principle aliBuild should now notify you for missing required system dependencies and complain with a clear message if that is not the case.
+In principle bits should now notify you for missing required system dependencies and complain with a clear message if that is not the case.
 For example if you lack bz2 it will now tell you with the following message: